All Topics

 By

-Spain's High Court has acquitted Shakira of tax fraud, overturning a 2021 fine of over $64 million.
 The case centered on whether Shakira spent more than 183 days in Spain in 2011, which would have made her a tax resident.
-The tax agency argued she was linked to Spain through her then-partner, FC Barcelona footballer Gerard Pique, but the court ruled the case was based on assumptions and ordered the government to reimburse the fine.
+The Spanish Tax Agency argued she was linked to Spain through her then-partner, FC Barcelona footballer Gerard Pique, but the court found the agency failed to prove she met the residency threshold, Rolling Stone reported.